rtfmp/rtfmp.github.io/_posts/2015-03-26-change-hostname-rhel7.md

 - [Using nmcli](#nmcli)
 - [Using nmtui](#nmtui)

-We are going to see the different ways of displaying and setting the hostname in RHEL 7.
+We are going to see the different ways of displaying and setting hostname in RHEL 7.
 We will use commands like hostname, nmtui, nmcli, hostnamectl.
-Except for hostname command, all other methods survive a reboot.
-To make hostnamectl aware of the change by other commands, hostnamed we will restart hostnamed. hostnamectl is a part of systemd.
+Except for hostname command, all other methods will survive a reboot.
+To make hostnamectl aware of the change by other commands, we will restart hostnamed. hostnamectl is a part of systemd.

 ##Using the hostname command<a id="hostname"></a>
 Display the hostname